Mathematics 335 : Geometry

 Overview

 This course will take a more philosophical perspective on geometry rather than a computational or result-based perspective.
 In this class we will use several different methods to analyse geometries.
 We will rarely have traditional lectures.
 More frequently will be times for individual work, group work, and class discussion.
-While there will be some familiar looking homework exercises, there will mostly be more personal discussions of homework problems.
+Primarily you will be writing personal discussions of homework problems.

 Reading

-I have intentionally chosen Henderson’s book as an exploratory and philosophical text.
-In addition to planning time to do homework, please take time to carefully read the chapters in the book.
-Notice use of the words “time” and “carefully”.
+I have intentionally chosen Henderson's book as an exploratory and philosophical text.
+After our class introductions, please take time to carefully read the chapters in the book.
+Notice use of the words “time" and “carefully".
 Read the sections slowly.
 Read actively, that is while writing and with models at hand.
 If you do not understand some statement reread it, think of some potential meanings and see if they are consistent, and if all else fails, ask me.
 If you do not believe a statement, check it with your own examples.
 Finally, if you understand and believe the statements, consider how you would convince someone else that they are true, in other words, how would you prove them?

 Learning Outcomes

-Upon successful completion of Math 335 a student will be able to
+Math 335 - Upon successful completion of Math 335 - Foundations of Geometry, a student will be able to:

 Grading

-Your grade in this course will be based upon your performance on two styles of homework, a project, an in-class exam and a final experience.
+Your grade in this course will be based upon your performance on homework, a project, and a final experience.
 The weight assigned to each is designated below:

 Homework Problems 3/5